Alipotpot-Rei/Customer-Churn-Analysis-with-Excel/README.md

        - average customer service calls for churned customers
        - average customer service calls for retained customers

    - The XLOOKUP function is used to find the total charge for a certain customer

    - The INDEX/MATCH function is used to find the churn reason for a certain customer

    - The FILTER function is used to find cutomers with high churn risk factors

-    - Pivot Tables are used list the number of churned customers by churn category, churn reasons and account length
+   - Pivot Tables are used to list the number of churned customers by churn category, churn reasons and account length

 ### Business Context

   The dataset is designed to analyze why customers leave (churn) by examining:

   - Behavioral patterns: Usage drops, frequent service calls

   - Financial drivers: High monthly charges, extra fees

   - Contractual factors: Short-term vs. long-term contracts

   - Demographic trends: Age/state-based retention risks

 ### Typical Use Cases

   - Churn Prediction: Identifying high-risk customers before they leave

   - Intervention Strategies: Targeting specific pain points (e.g., price-sensitive customers)

   - Service Optimization: Improving areas with high churn reasons (e.g., network quality)

   - Promotion Design: Creating retention offers for at-risk segments

 ### Insights